AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ## Step 5: Interpret the results {#interpret}

-1. **Experiment is Conclusive**: Every time you view the experimentation report, the data that has accumulated in the experiment up to this point is analyzed.
-And declares an experiment to be "Conclusive" when the anytime valid confidence crosses a threshold of 95% for *at least one* of the variants (with a Benjamini-Hochberg correction applied when there are more than two arms, to correct for multiple hypothesis testing).
+1. **Experiment is conclusive**: Every time you view the experimentation report, the data that has accumulated in the experiment up to this point is analyzed.
+And declares an experiment to be conclusive when the anytime valid confidence crosses a threshold of 95% for *at least one* of the variants (with a Benjamini-Hochberg correction applied when there are more than two arms, to correct for multiple hypothesis testing).

-2. **Best Performing Variant**: When an experiment is declared to be conclusive, the variant with the highest conversion rate is labeled as the "best performing variant".
+2. **Best performing variant**: When an experiment is declared to be conclusive, the variant with the highest conversion rate is labeled as the best performing variant.
 Note that this variant must either be the control or baseline variant, or one of the variants that crosses the 95% anytime valid confidence threshold (with Benjamini-Hochberg corrections applied).

-3. **Conversion Rate**: The conversion rate that is shown is a ratio of the success metric value to the normalizing metric value.
+3. **Conversion rate**: The conversion rate that is shown is a ratio of the success metric value to the normalizing metric value.
 Note that this value may sometimes be larger than 1, if the metric is not binary (1 or 0 for each unit in the experiment)

 4. **Lift**: The Experiment report summary shows the Lift over Baseline, which is a measure of the percentage improvement in conversion rate of a given variant over the baseline.
 Defined precisely, it is the difference in performance between a given variant and the baseline, divided by the performance of the baseline, expressed as a percentage.